-- 1. Photographs and video images of pupils and staff are classed as personal data under the terms of the Data Protection Act 1998.
-Therefore, the use of such images by schools requires that the consent of the individual concerned as well as their parent/carer. - 2.
-The school must get parental consent before any photographs or videos of a pupil are taken where these are likely to be used in a publication or displayed by the school in a public place.
-(The definition of 'public place' includes areas where visitors to the school would have access to the images). - 3.
-Use of images of children requires the consent of the parent / carer.
+- The school must get parental consent before any photographs or videos of a pupil are taken where these are likely to be used in a publication or displayed by the school in a public place.
+(The definition of 'public place' includes areas where visitors to the school would have access to the images). - Use of images of children requires the consent of the parent / carer.
 Permission will always be obtained by using the relevant form.
 The standard form will be used when a child joins the school roll, (or becomes a member of a related provision).
-This covers both the establishment and Northumberland County Council when using the photographs in publications and on websites. - 4.
-When a parent does not agree to their child being photographed, the head teacher will inform staff and make every effort to comply sensitively.
+This covers both the establishment and Northumberland County Council when using the photographs in publications and on websites. - When a parent does not agree to their child being photographed, the head teacher will inform staff and make every effort to comply sensitively.
 For example, if a child whose parents have refused permission for photography is involved with a sports event, e.g. a football match, it may not be appropriate to photograph the whole team.
 Careful liaison with parents is therefore essential.
-With discussion it may be possible to agree other options.
-The

-- parent may accept a team photograph if names are not published or they may be prepared to consent if it affects the whole team. - 5.
-When photographic images are transmitted or shared beyond the establishment e.g. television broadcasts, or film making, specific permission will be obtained.

-6. Inter-School Events including sports fixtures

-- 1. These guidelines will be applied to inter-school events.
-If a vulnerable student is involved, it will be necessary to liaise with a member of staff from the other establishment so that they are aware of the wishes of the parents or carer of the child, and as far as practicable to seek the co-operation of the parents of the opposing team. - 2.
-Sports facilities which are available for public usage often have strict policies restricting the use of video, mobile and still cameras.
-It is important therefore to check with the facility concerned as there may also be a registration process to comply with.

-7. Teacher Training and Portfolios of evidence
+With discussion it may be possible to agree on other options.
+The parent may accept a team photograph if names are not published or they may be prepared to consent if it affects the whole team. - When photographic images are transmitted or shared beyond the establishment e.g. television broadcasts, or film making, specific permission will be obtained. - 3.3.3 Inter-School Events including sports fixtures - These guidelines will be applied to inter-school events.
+If a vulnerable student is involved, it will be necessary to liaise with a member of staff from the other establishment so that they are aware of the wishes of the parents or carer of the child, and as far as practicable to seek the cooperation of the parents of the opposing team. - Sports facilities which are available for public usage often have strict policies restricting the use of video, mobile and still cameras.
+It is important therefore to check with the facility concerned as there may also be a registration process to comply with. - 3.3.4 Teacher Training and Portfolios of evidence